Thrust, a theme for Rust.

 Where to start editing code?

-If you want to customise the theme at a high level, start with
+If you want to customize the theme at a high level, start with

 If you want to get into the weeds, look at